 This is indeed India. . . . the country of a hundred tongues, of a thousand religions and two million gods, cradle of the human race.”Mark Twain, in “Following the Equator”, 1897

 We visited the city in 2019 and we explain in this post why we highly recommend a visit to this unforgettable city.
 Other Indian cities you will want to visit are Delhi (see our post), Khajuraho (see our post), Mumbai (see our post) and Kolkata (see our post).

 Varanasi history and culture

 Varanasi’s ancient connection to the Ganges river and to Hindu tradition has an impressive mythological pedigree, as the city founded by Shiva.

-Varanasi is, literally, the religious capital of Hinduism, the holiest of the cities and a spiritual hub drawing millions of Hindu pilgrims each year, drawn partly by its famous Kashi Vishwanath Temple dedicated to Shiva, and partly because of its connection to the Ganges river (see below).
+Varanasi is the religious capital of Hinduism, the holiest of the cities and a spiritual hub drawing millions of Hindu pilgrims each year, drawn partly by its famous Kashi Vishwanath Temple dedicated to Shiva, and partly because of its connection to the Ganges river (see below).

-If that weren’t enough, Buddha is believed to have founded Buddhism here around 528 BCE, and delivering his first sermon in nearby Sarnath (10 km away).
+If that historical pedigree weren’t enough, in nearby Sarnath (10 km away), Buddha is believed to have founded Buddhism and delivered his first sermon here around 528 BCE.

 The Ganges starts in the Himalayas and empties into the Bay of Bengal.
 Hindus believe that every centimeter along its 2,500 km length is sacred, and some take a daily ritual bath morning or night.